Setting up a trust is one way for people to manage their assets both throughout their life and after their death.

-The grantor is the person who has assets (i.e. money, property) they would like the trustee to hold for the benefit of one or more beneficiaries.
-The trustee is appointed in the trust document and manages the trust for the benefit of one or more named beneficiaries.
+The grantor is the person who has assets (i.e. money, property) they would like a trustee to hold for the benefit of one or more beneficiaries.
+A trustee is appointed in the trust document and manages the trust for the benefit of one or more named beneficiaries.

 The beneficiary is often a child or another relative, but a grantor can choose multiple beneficiaries — or even institutions such as charities or schools.
 There can be current beneficiaries who are entitled to payments from the trust now, and future beneficiaries (also called remainder beneficiaries) who are entitled to benefit from the trust in some way in the future.

 If the trustee is a bank or other financial institution, a trust administrator will generally be assigned to your trust account to ensure proper administration.
 The trust administrator is also often called a trust officer.

 People set up trusts to make sure their assets are managed the way they wish during their lifetime, in case they become disabled, and after their death.
 When a grantor appoints a trustee, the grantor specifies exactly how and when they’d like their assets to be managed and /or distributed to their beneficiary or beneficiaries.

 Estate planning is the process of planning what happens to you and your assets during your lifetime, in the event you become incapacitated and/or after your death.
 A trust can be one component of your overall estate plan, along with deciding on a power of attorney for healthcare and property, a healthcare directive, and more.

 Typically, if people choose to include a trust in their estate plan, a will is also drafted.
 The will ensures that any assets not titled in the name of the trust at the grantor’s death will “pour over” into the trust and be distributed according to its terms.

 Is there a minimum asset value needed to set up a trust?